PLZENTERTEXT/autopsy-sigmaa-ingest-module/README.md

 #### Sigma Rules for EVTX Logs :

 Users can import rule files in `.yml` format or its `.json` equivalent into the `EvtxRule` folder
+> Do note that if `.json` files are used, only 1 `.json` file is accepted as input and it is prioritized from other `.yml` rules

 #### Auditd for Linux Logs :

 Users can import rule files in `.yml` format or its `.json` equivalent into the `AuditdRule` folder
+> Do note that if `.json` files are used, only 1 `.json` file is accepted as input and it is prioritized from other `.yml` rules

 #### JSON Rule Format Generation :